-Field Description Default Index Drop DDL Template The default Template used for generating DDL to drop existing Indexes created on targets of this connection.
-Enable Automatic Creation of Indexes RED's default behavior is to create indexes when creating new objects.
-Default Pre-Load Action The default Pre-Load Action to use for Load tables created on targets of this connection.
+Field Description Creation of Indexes Default Pre-Load Action The default Pre-Load Action to use for Load tables created on targets of this connection.
 Options include: Truncate Execute Pre-load SQL Both Truncate and Execute Pre-Load SQL No action If Execute Pre-Load SQL is selected, then the SQL statement to execute before the load takes place must be entered-refer to Pre-Load Action in Database Link Load Properties Screen for details.
 Default Update Script Connection The default Script Connection for new Update Scripts in tables created using this connection.
 This setting is only displayed in connections which have a target database type for which Update Script functionality is enabled, e.g. Custom database type.